GPT: Frequently Asked Questions

 Green Power Tomorrow (GPT) provides MGE electric customers the option to purchase more of their energy from renewable sources.
 Every kilowatt-hour (kWh) of green power added replaces the amount of power generated with fossil fuels.

-Most of MGE's green energy comes from wind farms— two in Wisconsin (including MGE’s first wind farm in Kewaunee County) and two in Iowa.
+Most of MGE's green energy comes from wind farms— two in Wisconsin (including MGE’s first wind farm in Kewaunee County) and three in Iowa.
 A small amount comes from solar electric systems in our community.

 We sell the power to MGE residential and business customers for one cent more per kWh than their standard electricity rate.
 This extra cost covers the slightly higher cost to generate electricity from these resources.
 Customers choose the amount of clean energy they want to purchase.